Are you looking for the best things to do in Port Isaac? You’re in the right place!

-If you’re into beautiful fishing harbours, historic houses lined along quaint cobbled streets, and epic views spanning over coast and country, Port Isaac is one of the best places for you to visit in Cornwall.
+If you’re into beautiful fishing harbours, historic houses lined along quaint cobbled streets, and epic views spanning over coast and country, Port Isaac is one of the best places to visit in Cornwall.

 Most famous perhaps for appearing in ITV’s Doc Martin, the scenic fishing village is a delightful film set, but it is also well worth visiting if you don’t like the show.